 The Pilgrim Community Forest has a variety of forest and habitat types, with about one mile of the Pilgrim River’s main channel.
 It is open year round for low-impact public recreation, including fishing and hunting.
-In addition, a 2.5 mile recreation trail provides outstanding opportunities for hiking, snowshoeing, mountain biking, and backcountry skiing.
-A trailhead can be found near the intersection of Pilgrim and Paradise Roads in Houghton County.
+In addition, a 2.5 mile very hilly recreation trail provides outstanding opportunities for foot traffic use including hiking, snowshoeing, and backcountry skiing.
+This is a place where a hike can really get your heartrate up!

 Planning your visit